Fox Weather: History

 YouTube TV added Fox Weather on February 2, 2022, becoming the first weather-focused channel to air on the OTT service.
 On February 8, Berg announced that Fox Weather had also been added to the Amazon News and The Roku Channel OTT services, and would be added to Xumo and FuboTV later in February.
 Berg also announced that, in addition to its addition to over-the-air digital subchannels, Fox Weather content would be simulcast for 1–2 hours daily on Fox Television Stations' MyNetworkTV and independent stations.

 On March 14, 2022, Berg announced that Fox Weather had hired Bryan Norcross as its hurricane specialist.

 On April 12, 2022, Fox Weather announced that it has unveiled a Ford F-250 truck called the "Fox Weather Beast."

 On May 2, 2022, Fox Weather debuted an hourly update podcast/report "Fox Weather Update."
-Weather updates and rolling coverage are also a part of the hourly loop of streaming/Sirius XM station Fox News Headlines 24/7.
+Weather updates and rolling coverage are also a part of the hourly loop of streaming/SiriusXM station Fox News Headlines 24/7.

 On December 7, 2022, Fox News Audio and TuneIn, the live-streaming service announced their long partnership which includes Fox Weather for audio streaming.

 On July 6, 2023, Berg announced that Fox Weather had hired Bob Van Dillen as on-air host.
 He started his role on July 10, 2023.

 On August 23, 2023, Fox Weather was added to Samsung TV Plus and Cox.

 On November 29, 2023, Fox Weather was added to Sling Freestream and Dish Network.

 In August 2024, Fox Weather added long-time The Weather Channel personality Mike Seidel as a meteorologist and storm specialist.
 He started covering Hurricane Debby.

 On August 1, 2024, Fox Weather was added to Pluto TV.

-In February 2025, Fox Weather, launched a premium ad-free subscription plan.
+In February 2025, Fox Weather launched a premium ad-free subscription plan.